PythWare/Aldnoah-Engine/README.md

 # Credit

 Credit goes to Kanbei and Zebuta for allowing me to include their txt file documentation on names and values for Warriors Orochi 3 and Bladestorm Nightmare, Credit also goes to The Tempest who spent time helping me identify maps based on their models.
-More Credit also goes to TwistZero for their documentation on Dynasty Warriors 8 Packs.
+More Credit also goes to TwistZero for their documentation on Dynasty Warriors 8 Packs and Manny for gifting me Warriors Orochi 4 as well as his info on WO4's unit data.

 # Constellation Mod Manager